 The Science Behind the Right People

 Much of work is now organized around teams.
-I am passionate about researching how team composition, or the configuration of team member attributes, influences team effectiveness.
-My research systematically examines the extent that team member attributes (e.g. personality, values, general mental ability, demographics), and unit-level (e.g., dyadic, team-level) configurations (e.g., uniformly high, diversity) of these attributes, influence team member interaction, the development of individual, relational, and team states (e.g., affective ties between team members, shared mental models), and other valued outcomes (e.g., team performance).
-Team composition research has practical application.
-The information can be used in team design (e.g., the selection and placement of team members).
-When operational constraints (e.g., restricted availability of potential team members, nature of the attribute) do not allow for team composition to be used in team design, team composition information can be used to better manage teams, for example, by tailoring training interventions or prioritizing leadership behaviors.
+Team composition, or the configuration of team member attributes, is a critical enabler of team effectiveness.
+In @teamslab, we systematically research how team member attributes (e.g. personality, values, general mental ability, demographics) at different levels of analysis influence the way team members interact, feel about one another and get on the same page in a variety of contexts.
+Team composition information can be used in team design to better select and assign team members to teams.
+When situations don't allow for team composition to be used in team design, team composition information can be used to better manage teams, for example, by tailoring training interventions or prioritizing leadership behaviors.